Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Introduction and summary of contributions

-Both spacetime causality and information-theoretic causality define a relation between certain \emph{events}.
-That is, they assert whether or not an event $B$ lies in the \emph{causal future} of an event $A$.
-In the case of spacetime causality, the events are points (or regions) in spacetime, and the relation is specified by the metric tensor together with a time direction.\footnote{Considering the fact that the metric tensor can be recovered from the causal structure up to a scaling factor, one can basically identify the causal relation with the spacetime geometry.} Conversely, for information-theoretic causality, the events are associated to random variables (or, more generally, quantum systems) and the order relation is specified by information-thoretic channels connecting them, which can generate correlations between them.
+The notion of \emph{causality}, although fundamental to science, appears in several different forms across scientific disciplines.
+A defining feature of a \emph{causal structure} is that it specifies an \emph{order relation} between certain \emph{events}, the meaning of the events and the relation varies depending on the notion of causality considered.
+In relativity theory, causality is a property of the geometry of spacetime, the events are points (or regions) in spacetime, and the causal relation is specified by the metric tensor together with a time direction.\footnote{Considering the fact that the metric tensor can be recovered from the causal structure up to a scaling factor, one can basically identify the causal relation with the spacetime geometry.} We refer to this as \emph{spacetime causality}.
+In the context of quantum theory, causality is more commonly used to describe how interventions, such as the choices of parameters by an agent (such as an experimenter), influence observations.
+The events are associated to random variables (or, more generally, quantum Hilbert spaces) and the order relation is specified by information-theoretic channels connecting them, which can generate correlations between them.
+This enables analyses of the flow of information in quantum communication protocols between multiple agents.
+We refer to this as \emph{information-theoretic causality}.
+The information-theoretic approach also aligns with how causality is defined within causal modelling and causal inference approaches originally developed in classical statistics \cite{Pearl2009}, which have found diverse applications across data driven fields such as machine learning, economics and medicine.